shahriyor1408/BaseUtils/README.md

 # BaseUtils
 Tihis project is useful for writing java codes.
-It has some conveniences for progammers!
+It has some conveniences for programmers!

 Dependency for this project: